NADINE M. PATTERSON is an award winning independent writer/producer/director who works at the crossroads of narrative and documentary cinema.

-Nadine Patterson is an award winning independent writer/producer/director.
-Her training in theatre, immersion in documentary film, and intense study of world cinema enable her to create works grounded in historical contexts, with a unique visual palette.
+Her training in theatre, immersion in documentary film, and intense study of world cinema enables her to create works grounded in historical contexts, with a unique visual palette.
+She earned her Master of Arts in Filmmaking at the London Film School.
 She operates the production and consulting company Harmony Image Productions with her mother Marlene G. Patterson.
 Through the company they make multicultural films and media content.
+Over the past 30 years she has taught video production and workshops at West Chester University, Temple University, Arcadia University, Drexel University, University of Western Sydney (Australia), Scribe Video Center and Robert Morris University.

 Interview on Blake Radio with Deardra Shuler Saturday April 19th http://www.blogtalkradio.com/blakeradio/2014/04/19/topically-yours–documentary-filmmaker-nadine-patterson